 Staying Hydrated and Eating Healthy

-Not drinking enough water (dehydration) is a common cause of headaches.
+Not drinking enough water (dehydration) is a common cause of dehydration headaches, but this is also a very common migraine trigger.
 Some studies indicate that there is a strong correlation between poor hydration and headaches.
 According to Science Direct, there are several different causes of headaches that are linked to lack of hydration and food or food additives.
 These include:

 - Skipping meals